ausevo/ausevo.github.io/conference.md

 **Can I give a talk even if I can’t make it to the face-to-face conference?**

 Yes, we expect Victorians will be able to give their talk and attend in person, but if you have been accepted for a talk and can’t make it from another state, you will be able to give your talk remotely.
-We will make our best to have a dual-delivery system, so that even if you present remotely you will be able to interact with both live and online audiences.
+We will do our best to have a dual-delivery system, so that even if you present remotely you will be able to interact with both live and online audiences.

 **I am getting a bit sick of online conferences, how will this be different?**